Why does blood pressure increase during exercise?

 Consequently, their body compensates by increasing diastolic pressure to return enough blood to the heart.
 This increase in diastolic pressure typically returns to normal after about a minute of rest, but it can be dangerous for individuals with hypertension (high blood pressure).

-People who have high blood pressure should avoid these activities if possible until they check with their doctor.
+If possible, people with high blood pressure should avoid these activities until they check with their doctor.
 If they decide to participate, the bottom reading (diastolic) may stay elevated even after exercise; however, it should return to normal within 10-15 minutes.
-It is essential not to go overboard since high blood pressure increases your risk of stroke and other cardiovascular problems like coronary artery disease and atherosclerosis.
+It is essential not to go overboard since high blood pressure increases the risk of stroke and other cardiovascular problems, such as coronary artery disease and atherosclerosis.

 What should I do if my blood pressure does increase?